National Women's Health Network

-The National Women's Health Network (NWHN) is a non-profit women's health advocacy organization located in Washington, D.C.
+The National Women's Health Network (NWHN) was a non-profit women's health advocacy organization located in Washington, D.C.
 It was founded in 1975 by Barbara Seaman, Alice Wolfson, Belita Cowan, Mary Howell, and Phyllis Chesler.
-The stated mission of the organization is to give women a greater voice within the healthcare system.
-The NWHN researches and lobbies federal agencies on such issues as AIDS, reproductive rights, breast cancer, older women's health, and new contraceptive technologies.
-The Women's Health Voice, the NWHN's health information program, provides independent research on a variety of women's health topics.
+The stated mission of the organization was to give women a greater voice within the healthcare system.
+The NWHN researched and lobbied federal agencies on such issues as AIDS, reproductive rights, breast cancer, older women's health, and new contraceptive technologies.
+The Women's Health Voice, the NWHN's health information program, provided independent research on a variety of women's health topics.
+In December 2024, the NWHN sunset their operations and shut down after 50 years of advocating for women's health.